alanng10/Country/Docue/a.md

 Praca word has pronounce.
 Praca word "pra" is pronounce same as "pra" in "pragmatic" in English.
+Praca word "ca" is pronounce same as "ca" in "america" in English.

 Country has define done.